pkerpedjiev/emptypipes/_posts/2015-07-22-contour-comparison.md

 [Conrec.js](https://github.com/jasondavies/conrec.js) correctly outlines the regions, but the level returned for the second and third sections from the middle is the same although they should correspond to different iso-bands.
-To create the plot, it was also necessary to add some artifically high values along the outside boundaries to that iso-lines were drawn around the edges.
+To create the plot, it was also necessary to add some artifically high values along the outside boundaries so that iso-lines were drawn around the edges.

 [Turf.js](https://github.com/Turfjs/turf) interpolated the data onto another grid and drew iso-lines in the same